One-Skillet Enchilada Sauce Taco Meat

 - Pre-made or homemade crispy taco shells

-9. Serve while warm in crispy taco shells.
+- Serve warm in crispy taco shells.
 Top with shredded lettuce and cheddar cheese, and/or taco toppings of your choice.